dcadc/Automatic-Exhaust-Fan/README.en.md

   refer to the schematic below

-**To be done**
-* Adding a tiny I2C OLED (128*32) with sleep mode
-* Adding capacitive sensing pads / slider for a non-contact input interface
-* Adding a buzzer to notify when job is done
-* A modern but simple interface that doesn't need much intelligence while using

 **Default Software Specifications**

 |	 							|	Parameter		| Units |	Notes							|
 |-------------------------------|:-----------------:|:-----:|-----------------------------------|
 |	Arduino Board				|	Pro	Mini 16MHz	|	-	|	8MHz untested					|